brinalesser/BattenVisionML/README.md

 # BattenVisionML
-Test repo using vision processing on battens
+Test repo for using vision processing on battens

 ## Description
 Various vision processing programs using OpenCV and python3 or C++ on a Raspberry Pi